robcarver17/pysystemtrade/docs/production.md

 In the [interactive tool](#interactively-modify-capital-values), option 'Modify any/all values'.
 Note that it's possible to change the method for capital calculation, the maximum capital or anything you wish even after you have started trading, and there may be good reasons for doing so.
 It's recommended that you don't delete previous capital values if you want to be able to consistently calculate your 'account level' percentage profit and loss; but the option is there to do so ('Delete everything and start again' in the interactive tool).

 - Changing the capital method: this is fine, and indeed I've done it myself.
-The system doesn't record historic values of this parameter but you can usually infer it from the behaviour of historic capital values.
+The system doesn't record historic values of this parameter, but you can usually infer it from the behaviour of historic capital values.
 - Changing the total capital: this is also fine and can often make sense.
-For example you might want to start a new system off with a limited amount of capital and gradually increase it, even if the full amount is already in the brokerage account.
-Or temporarily reduce it because you're a scaredy cat.
+For example, you might want to start a new system off with a limited amount of capital and gradually increase it, even if the full amount is already in the brokerage account.
+Or temporarily reduce it because you're a scaredy-cat.
 If using half compounding then think about your maximum capital.
 - Changing your maximum capital (only affects half compounding): this might make sense but think about behaviour.
 If you reduce it below current total capital, then total capital will immediately reduce to that level.
 If you increase it above current total capital, then you will be able to accumulate profits until you reach the new maximum.

 You can also change other values in the interactive tool, but be careful and make sure you know what you are doing and why!